SciTools/cube_browser/doc/explorers/intro.rst

 When you have selected and loaded your cube and then made your plotting selections, press the 'Plot my Cube' button to produce your plot(s).

 To download the notebook, you will need an environment which possesses the requirements to run it.
-The installation instructions on the `homepage<index.html>`_ will provide this capability.
+The installation instructions on the `homepage <../index.html>`_ will provide this capability.
 Make sure you have a terminal with the Cube Browser environment activated, change directory to the location of your downloaded notebook, and then type:

 ``jupyter notebook``